Thierry Ardisson: 1990s

-In June 1990, he hosted a documentary, Rolling Stones: The Impossible Twins, on Antenne 2.
+In June 1990, Ardisson hosted a documentary, Rolling Stones: The Impossible Twins, on Antenne 2.

 From 1991 to 1992, he presented Double Jeu on Antenne 2 in late night, featuring hidden-camera sketches by Laurent Baffie, Philippe Guérin’s quiz “Info or Intox,” and Philippe Corti’s music blind test.
 Considered too provocative, the program was canceled by France 2 management in early January 1993.
 A month later, he returned on France 2 with Ardimat, a show in which the host threatened to kill his dog if ratings fell.
 The program lasted ten episodes before being taken off the air as well.

 From 1992 to 1994, he produced Frou-Frou, hosted by Christine Bravo and also attempted, unsuccessfully, to launch a print magazine of the same name.
 He also produced the shows Graines de Stars and Flashback.

 In January 1993, he presented Cœur d'Ardishow on France 2, a retrospective of his previous programs.
 In 1994, after the failure of Ardimat and Autant en emporte le temps, he stepped back from hosting but remained a producer, notably of Graines de star and FlashBack on M6 with Laurent Boyer.

 In 1995, he produced the Fringe time for TF1, Les Niouzes, with Laurent Ruquier.
 Following poor ratings, he requested that the program be taken off the air after its first week.
 That same year, he produced and hosted Paris Dernière on the French cable channel Paris Première.

 From 1995 to 1998, he produced Top Flop for Paris Première, hosted by Alexandra Kazan.

 Starting in 1997, he hosted Rive droite / Rive gauche with Frédéric Beigbeder, Élisabeth Quin and Philippe Tesson, regaining success after several years of setbacks and failures.
 In partnership with the Lagardère group and Sony Television, he also created Free One, a planned 24/7 live TV channel intended for distribution on Canal satellite and cable, but which never launched.
 During the summer of 1997, Thierry Ardisson produced Vue sur la mer, hosted by Maïtena Biraben.

 In 1998, he returned to France 2 (formerly Antenne 2) to host Tout le monde en parle alongside Laurent Ruquier, then Linda Hardy, Kad et Olivier and finally Laurent Baffie, on Saturday late night.

 During the summer of 1999, he co-hosted, alongside Laurent Ruquier, an episode of Le Grand Tralala, a late-night entertainment program in which the host or hosts were unaware of the show’s content.